 Haworthias need a well drained yet moisture retentive growing medium for the best growth.
-And these properties are primarily determined by structure and components of the medium.
+And these properties are primarily determined by the structure and the components of the growing medium.

-While water in medium moves downwards under gravity, a portion of it is held in pores by capillary action.
-The greater the surface area, the stronger the capillary action.
-A given volume of larger medium particles has a less surface area than those with smaller particles, and therefore holds less water.
+When water in the growing medium moves downwards under gravity, a portion of it is held in the pores of growing medium by capillary action.
+A given volume of growing medium with smaller particles has a bigger surface area than those with larger particles, and therefore holds more water.
 Optimum drainage is achieved through pure non-absorbent particles of ~4 mm size.
-Larger particles increase very little to drainage and become mere obstructions to root growth.
+Any larger particles increase very little to drainage and become mere obstructions to root growth.

-When medium particle size is under ~2.5 mm, water will form a perched water table (PWT) at the container bottom or above coarse drainage layers, where capillary action overcomes gravity.
+When the particle size of the growing medium is under ~2.5 mm, water will form a perched water table (PWT) at the container bottom or above coarse drainage layers, where capillary action overcomes gravity.
 Perch water can evaporate but will not drain.
 The smaller the particles size, the greater the PWT height.
 This saturated water occupies air space and often causes root problems.

 Do NOT Add A Coarse Drainage Layer

-For Haworthias, medium particles range in size from 2.5 to 4 mm size provide the ideal balance between drainage and moisture retention.
+For Haworthias, a growing medium with particles in 2.5~4 mm size range provides the ideal balance between drainage and moisture retention.
 Sieves can be used for removing the particles that are not in this range.

-Hydroponics is a method of growing plants in physically stable and (bio-)chemically inert mediums and periodically applying nutrient solution.
-Such mediums keep a stable medium structure and therefore consistent drainage, and allow accurate control over the nutrients and the pH in the solution.
-Commonly available mediums include coarse sand, granite, vermiculite, perlite, pumice and coconut coir.
+Hydroponics is a method of growing plants in physically stable and (bio-)chemically inert mediums, and periodically supplying nutrient solution for plant growth.
+Such growing mediums have stable structure and therefore consistent drainage.
+They release few chemicals and allow to accurately control the nutrients and the pH in the solution.
+Commonly available growing mediums for hydroponics include coarse sand, granite, vermiculite, perlite, pumice and coconut coir.
 Among them, using 100% pumice as the growing medium is widely adopted by Haworthia growers.